PROUDLY SUPPORTED BY THE BOTANICAL

 2014 saw Laurie make his Wallaby debut in front of his adoring Melbourne fans, as Australia hosted France at Etihad Stadium, and 2015 saw him named in the Club's leadership group for the second straight season.

-Laurie is studying a Bachelor of Education, and is head of the Little Rebels.
-His mother and younger sister are both Primary School teachers and Laurie would like to one day emulate that.
-However, for the time being Laurie is focused purely on the Rebels having committed to the Club until the end of the 2015 season.
+Laurie is studying a Bachelor of Education; his mother and younger sister are both Primary School teachers and Laurie would like to one day emulate that.